 Secondhand aerosol from electronic smoking devices is not harmless water vapor.
 The aerosol created by e-cigarettes can contain ingredients that are harmful and potentially harmful to the public’s health, including nicotine; ultrafine particles; flavorings; volatile organic compounds; and heavy metals.

 Individuals, organizations and communities can take steps to protect themselves, employees and community members from the harmful effects of secondhand smoke.

 Everyone has the right to breathe clean air.
 Become familiar with the fundamentals of smokefree air policy.
 Educate yourself on the science of secondhand smoke.
 Do your research.
 Know the current policies on the books in your community and in your states.
 If your community does not have a strong smokefree policy in place, the Georgia Tobacco Use Prevention Program (GTUPP) can help you get started on a local smokefree campaign.

-The Americans for Non-Smoker’s Rights Foundation has created a guide entitled, “Going Smokefree In Your Community” that will tell you how to get started, what to expect during the campaign, after the campaign, and finally, tips on implementing your new smokefree policy.
+Americans for Non-Smokers' Rights Foundation has created a guide entitled, “How to start a Campaign” that will tell you how to get started, what to expect during the campaign, after the campaign, and finally, tips on implementing your new smokefree policy.